 We welcome 1st-time grant seekers and want to help new applicants and emerging organizations navigate the grant application process.
 Please contact us if you have any questions or need help navigating the application.

-To be eligible for a Puget Sound Stewardship & Mitigation Fund Grant, the applicant and project must meet the following criteria:
+For the current grant cycle, the applicant and project must meet the following criteria:

-- Applicant requirements: The applicant must demonstrate the capacity to complete the proposed project, including experience in successfully conducting similar or otherwise related work in the past.
+Applicant Requirements: The applicant must demonstrate the capacity to complete the proposed project, including experience in successfully conducting similar or otherwise related work in the past.

-Duration of Support: Most grants are for a one year period; however, you do not have to ask for a one year grant.
+Duration of Support: Most grants are for a one-year period; however, you do not have to ask for a one-year grant.
 It is permitted to request a shorter or longer grant period if that is what you need.